slackapi/deno-slack-sdk/docs/functions-view-handlers.md

 both require the use of a [`trigger_id`][trigger-ids].
 These are identifiers representing specific user interactions.
 Slack uses these to prevent applications from haphazardly opening modals in users' faces willy-nilly.
 Without a `trigger_id`, your application can't create a modal and open a view.
+FYI `trigger_id`s are also known as `interactivity_pointer`s.

 As such, there are two ways to open a view from inside a Run-On-Slack application: doing so [from a Function directly](#opening-a-view-from-a-function) vs. doing